vsgit2026/sql-data-warehouse-project/docs/data_catalog.md

 | create_date |	DATE	| The date and time when the customer record was created in the system|

 2. gold.dim_products
-   Purpose: stores the productr details enriched with product data
+   Purpose: stores the products details and their attributes

    columns: